 Forex Trading Plan

-Repeating the boom-bust cycle of the market will land you in financial doldrums.
+Repeating the boom-bust cycle of the market will land you in the financial doldrums.
 Proceeding without a plan is like financial suicide.
-The best cure for emotional trading mistakes is a well thought out forex trading plan.
+The best cure for emotional trading mistakes is a well-thought-out forex trading plan.
 This is because the plan describes courses of action in a given market scenario in concrete terms.
 A high-quality trading plan does not need to be super complicated, but it does need to be well organized.

 The risk to reward scenario on a potential trade set up before one enters it is an important factor to consider.
 There should be clarity regarding the forex position sizing.
 Adjusting position size while trading is critical for meeting the stop-loss distance.
 Going the other way round is simply succumbing to greed.